 Front Yard Edible Garden

 Landscaping continues to be a popular fixture with annual summer curb appeal trends, and this year is no different.
 As a home’s visual introduction, landscaping is the first thing prospective buyers see.
 Aspects such as the layout and design, colors and combination of plants used, all play an important role in a home’s ability to provide a great first impression.

 One of the more popular landscaping trends of 2016 is integrating an edible garden in the front yard.
+(This can be especially powerful when selling a home in summer.)
 The aesthetics of a well arranged garden of fruits, berries, herbs and vegetables will not only serve as a feast for the eyes, but the belly as well.
 If you’re looking to breathe new light into your front yard, adding an edible garden is the way to go.
 That said, the types of vegetables and fruits you plant will depend on the time of year and your geographical location.

 In addition to improving the appearance, did you know that enhancing the landscape of a home can also increase its value?
 As one of the least expensive summer trends to undertake, good landscaping can add roughly 28 percent to the overall value of a home.
 That said, many experts recommend investing approximately 10 percent of the home’s current value into landscaping.

 Improving a home’s entry door continues to be one of the hottest summer curb appeal trends of the past few years, including one of the most popular summer home improvements as well.
 This year it makes the list, but not without a few additions.

 Typically speaking, one of the best home improvements to make, based on return on investment (ROI), is upgrading the front door.
 A steel entry door replacement, for example, will fetch a return of 91.1 percent, according to the national 2016 averages, with an approximate cost of $1,335, and resale value of $1,217.
 A fiberglass door, on the other hand, will earn a 82.3 percent return on investment.